Higher Derivative Sigma Models: The higher derivative linear sigma model

-Because the theories involve the heavy ghost field with mass $m$, at low energies this particle is not dynamically active and can be integrated out of the theory.
-This leaves an effective field theory (EFT) at low energy \cite{Donoghue:1992dd, Donoghue:1994dn,Burgess:2020tbq, Petrov:2016azi} .
+{Because the higher derivative theories always involve the heavy ghost field with mass $m$, the EFT divide happens at the energy $m$.
+This leaves an effective field theory (EFT) at low energy .
 For energies below $m$, the couplings run like described by the EFT.
 At energies above $m$ the full theory is required.
 Beta functions then generally have to be given separately for the two regions.
-In the present theory, the EFT is just the usual linear sigma model, so that the coupling $\lambda$ runs in the usual way at low energy.
+In the present theory, the EFT is just the usual linear sigma model, so that the coupling $\lambda$ runs in the usual way at low energy. }